-The subject parcel is currently zoned O-I and contains approximately 19 acres of land made up of an underdeveloped office complex.
-Due to its size, and surface parking infill potential, it would appear that the site has adequate land area for a proposed mixed use, multi-story development.
+The subject parcels contain approximately 19 acres of land made up of surface parking with mid-rise office buildings.
+The site has adequate land area for a proposed mixed use, infill, multi-story development.
 The development provides adequate open space as required by zoning and demonstrates compliance with Perimeter Center Overlay streetscaping and frontage requirements.
-In fact, as an infill site, the project will remove several surface parking lots, thereby reducing impervious surface from 67% to 65%.
+The project will remove several surface parking lots, thereby reducing impervious surface.

-- 4. Whether the proposed use is compatible with adjacent properties and land uses, including consideration of: - a.
+- (4) Whether the proposed use is compatible with adjacent properties and land uses, including consideration of: - a.
 Whether the proposed use will create adverse impacts upon any adjoining land use by reason of noise, smoke, odor, dust or vibration generated by the proposed use;

-The proposed use remains compatible with the adjoining mix of office and multi-family residential buildings, and therefore, will not create adverse impacts upon any adjoining land use by reason of noise, smoke, odor, dust or vibration.
+The proposed uses remain compatible with the adjoining mix of office and multifamily residential buildings, and therefore, will not create adverse impacts upon any adjoining land use by reason of noise, smoke, odor, dust or vibration.

+b.
 Whether the proposed use will create adverse impacts upon any adjoining land use by reason of the hours of operation of the proposed use;